adinashby/starter-transactional-web-project/README.md

 • UI Interface (material design, activity flow) – 3%
 • Database connection & CRUD operations – 3%
-• API calls (JSON, Async, Threading) – 3%
+• API calls (JSON, Async, Threading) with the appropriate documentation – 3%
 • Hosting (on an AWS server) - 3%
 • Using an issue-tracking software - 3%